OpenEvalProject/evals/manuscripts/elife-39563/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/39563/elife-39563-fig1-v2.jpg)

-**Figure 1.:** Neotrogla.(A) Whole abdomen of a virgin female showing the location of the mating system.
+**Figure 1.:** (A) Whole abdomen of a virgin female showing the location of the mating system.
 T8 and 9 indicate tergites 8 and 9.
 (B) Light microscopy photograph of the spermathecal plate with a single seminal capsule.
 (C) CLSM image of the spermathecal plate.
 (D) 3D segmentation of the spermathecal plate with no seminal capsule.
 Dotted line indicates the section plane shown in F and G. (E) 3D segmentation of the spermathecal plate with two seminal capsules and showing seminal flow.
 (F) Attachment points for the seminal capsules in the virgin female.
 (G) The base of two seminal capsules in different stages of connection to the spermathecal plate (corresponding to the two seminal capsules in Figure 1E).

 The semen within the capsule is used not only for fertilization but is also consumed by the female as nutrition.
 To compete for nutritious semen, the direction of sexual selection is reversed in Neotrogla (sex-role reversal: Yoshizawa et al., 2014).
 Each seminal capsule is voluminous (~0.05 mm3, corresponding to ~300 ml scaled up to humans), and the duration of the copulation is very long (for 40 to 70 hr).
 In a closely related species lacking reversal of genital structure (Lepinotus patruelis, Trogiidae), the seminal transfer for forming a similarly voluminous seminal capsule is known to complete in 50 min (Wearing-Wilde, 1995).
 The female penis of Neotrogla bears a lot of spines, by which females anchor a male coercively during copulation.
 Therefore, females are obviously responsible for this very long copulation, probably to obtain more semen from a male (Yoshizawa et al., 2014).
 After consumption of the semen, the empty capsule is detached from the plate, which is kept within the spermatheca.
 Because females frequently have empty capsules within the spermathecal pouch (in an extreme case, up to nine empty capsules and two filled ones attached to the plate were observed: Yoshizawa et al., 2014), female Neotrogla can be considered polyandrous, which is apparently controlled actively by the female.